ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 .. code-block:: console

-   apt-get install build-essential make zlib1g-dev libpcre2-dev
+   apt-get install build-essential make zlib1g-dev libpcre2-dev libevent-dev

 On Ubuntu you will need the *build-essential* package in order to compile and install OSSEC.